04 18 izzo harris patient insights feb mar blogheader

 Asking patients and caregivers to share their lived experiences ensures that our efforts and hard work actually deliver what patients want.
 When we include our patients in our planning, we often avoid pitfalls and co-design better solutions.

-Over the past couple of months, the Patient Design Studio and Advise Utah (U of U Health’s patient family advisory councils), asked patient designers about recent updates to MyChart and health maintenance item reminders (e.g. vaccinations, labs, wellness checks, etc.).
+Over the past couple of months, the Patient and Family Advisory Council and Advise Utah (U of U Health’s patient family advisory councils), asked the advisors about recent updates to MyChart and health maintenance item reminders (e.g. vaccinations, labs, wellness checks, etc.).
 Here’s what they had to say.

 MyChart messages and updates